 Majoring in Dietetics and Mass Communications from Chicago, Illinois, Grace has always had a passion for food and cooking from dining experiences in the city.
-Grace writes for her self-developed blog of recipes and restaurant reviews at www.veg-ge.com Hoping to become a professional food writer, photographer, and registered dietitian, Grace is excited to bring her creative influences into the kitchen.
+Grace writes for her self-developed blog of recipes and restaurant reviews at www.veg-ge.com in hopes to become a professional food writer, editor, and registered dietitian.
+Grace is excited to bring her creative influences into the kitchen.

 Philosophy on Cooking: Always challenge yourself.
 Never give in and buy an egg slicer when you can learn to cut with a knife.

 Favorite Part of the Job: Getting the chance to enjoy cooking so many different kinds of foods, and sharing that joy with other people.

 Major: Mechanical Engineering